Carlton, New South Wales

 Carlton is a suburb in southern Sydney, in the state of New South Wales, Australia.
 Carlton is located 15 kilometres south of the Sydney central business district and is part of the St George area.
 Carlton lies across the boundary of two local government areas, the Georges River Council and the Bayside Council.

 History

 The area was originally heavily timbered.
 Carlton was part of a grant of 1950 acre made to Captain John Townson in 1808.
 The grant extended from King Georges Road and Stoney Creek Road to beyond Kogarah railway station.
 When the railway line to Hurstville was opened in 1884, large estates were subdivided and residents began moving in.
 However, there was no platform at Carlton until 1889.
 Landholders were given a block of land free if they contributed 400 pounds to finance the construction of the platform and station buildings.
 They were also guaranteed a first class ticket to Sydney for one year.

-Commercial area and transport
+Transport

-Carlton's main shopping centre is located on both sides of Carlton railway station, on Railway Parade and Carlton Parade.
-Commercial developments are also found along the Princes Highway.
-Carlton railway station is on the Illawarra line of the Sydney Trains network.
-Limited bus services also run throughout Carlton, such as those provided by Transdev NSW.
+Carlton railway station is on the Illawarra railway line of the Sydney Trains network.
+Limited bus services also run throughout Carlton, such as those provided by U-Go Mobility.

+The Princes Highway, a major road in Southern Sydney, runs through Carlton.